Code-Screen/Code-Screen.github.io/docs/kotlin.maven.md

 If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `src/test/kotlin/` directory.

-All unit test class names must end with `"Test"` and all unit test classes with names that end with `"HiddenTest"` will not be visible to the candidate.
+All unit test filenames must end with `"Test"` and all unit test filenames that end with `"HiddenTest"` will not be visible to the candidate.
 These hidden tests allow you to test candidate's solutions against edge cases etc.

 All unit tests must use the [`Junit`](https://junit.org/junit5/) test framework and the `pom.xml` file may only be updated to add dependencies required for your coding test.